UNITED STATES PATENT AND TRADEMARK OFFICE

 (4) The names of the parties to a joint research agreement if the claimed invention was made as a result of activities within the scope of a joint research agreement

-(5) Reference to a ”Sequence Listing,” a table, or a computer program listing appendix submitted on a compact disc and an incorporation by reference of the material on the compact disc.
-The total number of compact disc including duplicates and the files on each compact disc shall be specified.
+(5) Reference to a ”Sequence Listing,” a large table, or a computer program listing appendix submitted on a read-only optical disc and an incorporation by reference of the material on the read-only optical disc.
+The total number of read-only optical discs including any required duplicates and the files on each read-only optical disc shall be specified.

 (6) Background of the Invention